Kevin Summers: Playwright

+His agent is Fabienne Parr Management (Melb.)

 Personal life

-Summers has been married to Jo for over 21 years and they have a dog named Sammy.
+Summers has been married to Jo for over 22 years and they have a dog named Bo.
 He is also an uncle, a godfather and a grand uncle.
-He loves sport and plays golf.
-Summers is also a fan of the Western Bulldogs and horse racing.
-Australian and international politics is another of his passions.
+He plays golf off single figures.
+Summers is also a fan of the Western Bulldogs.
+Australian and international politics is an enduring interest.
+He has written on various subjects for The Age, Sydney Morning Herald, The West Australian, The Canberra Times and magazines including Eureka Street, The Big Issue, National Bank News and Racetrack.
+He is a past winner of the My Brother Jack short story competition.